Private Walking Tour in Kuala Lumpur for Solo Travelers

 Don’t worry — I’ve got you covered.
-I will be your local friend cum private guide for four hours (you will not be sharing the tour with anyone else).
+I will be your local friend and private guide for three hours (you will not be sharing the tour with anyone else).
 I will also help you explore local delicacies based on your dietary needs/restrictions.

 On top of that, if you have any question about solo traveling, I will be more than happy to share tips and stories.

 The tour is also ideal for those on a layover in KLIA/KLIA2, as it starts and ends in KL Sentral, which is easily accessible from the airport.